 Korea in Color: A Legacy of Auspicious Images is an exhibition of the National Museum of Modern and Contemporary Art, Korea, in collaboration with Korean Culture and Information Service, Korean Cultural Center, Los Angeles, and The San Diego Museum of Art.

-Support for Korea in Color: A Legacy of Auspicious Images is provided by Proven Recruiting and the members of The San Diego Museum of Art.
+Support for Korea in Color: A Legacy of Auspicious Images is provided by Korean American Muse, Proven Recruiting, and the members of The San Diego Museum of Art.
 Institutional support for the Museum is provided by the City of San Diego Commission for Arts and Culture.